hashicorp/terraform/website/intro/vs/cloudformation.html.markdown

 page_title: "Terraform vs. CloudFormation, Heat, etc."
 sidebar_current: "vs-other-cloudformation"
 description: |-
-  How Terraform compares to other infrastructure as code tools.
+  How Terraform compares to other infrastructure as code tools like CloudFormation and Heat.
+One advantage is that Terraform can simultaneously manage multiple cloud providers (AWS, OpenStack, etc.) and services (Cloudflare, DNSimple, etc.).
 ---

 # Terraform vs. CloudFormation, Heat, etc.